Worldwide Webcams

 The Three Sisters are a trio of peaks near Canmore, Alberta, Canada.
 They are known individually as Big Sister, Middle Sister and Little Sister.
 Big Sister is 2,956 meters (9,698 feet) high; Middle Sister tops out at 2,768 meters (9,081 feet) and Little Sister is at 2,694 meters (8,839 feet).
 Hiking wise, Big Sister is a moderate scramble on its southwestern slopes and is very steep, while Middle Sister is an easy scramble from Stewart Creek.
 Little Sister is a more difficult ascent requiring technical climbing skills.
 The Three Sisters Traverse is an obscure and dangerous climb seldom done.

-Being located in the southern Canmore mountain area, there are several wildlife notorious for the area.
+Located in the southern Canmore mountain area, there are many different wildlife groups here.
 Wildlife species include but are not limited to grizzly bears, wolverines, lynxes, wolves, cougars, elk, moose, and bighorn sheep.
 In particular, the grizzly bear, lynx, and wolverine are considered endangered in this region.

 Main Street, Canmore, Alberta, Canada